IU East Grades and Grading Policies

 Top of Page

 The purpose of this policy is to allow students who have done poorly in a course to repeat the course and remove the weight of the earlier grade from the student's cumulative grade point average.
-The IU East Faculty Senate sees this policy as an expansion of the University Faculty Council policy (UFC April 10, 1984 and its EFS amendments – "FX" Policy) by extending the replacement option to courses in which students receive any grade rather than just grades of F.
+The IU East Faculty Senate sees this policy as an expansion of the University Faculty Council policy (UFC April 10, 1984 and its EFS amendments – "FX" Policy) by extending the replacement option to include grades of A, B, C, D (including plus/minus), in addition to F.

 A student may retake any undergraduate course and petition for exclusion of the previously earned grade from the cumulative GPA after repeating the course.
-A student may apply this grade replacement option on an unlimited number of credit hours.
+A student may apply this grade replacement option on an unlimited number of credit hours (for no more than five courses totaling no more than 15 credit hours - effective Fall 2018).
 This option may be exercised no more than two times for each course.
 Please note that "F" grades that have been assigned as the result of academic misconduct (i.e. plagiarism) may be "repeated for credit" but may NOT be "replaced" with an "FX" by this or any other grade replacement policy.

-Extension of FX PolicyThis policy replaces the use of the FX policy (UFC Action April 10, 1984, and the IU East amended policy on March 2, 2004).
-Previously granted FX grades will be honored under this policy.
+Extension of FX PolicyThis policy replaces the use of the FX policy (UFC Action April 10, 1984, and the IU East amended policies of March 2, 2004 and April 7, 2015).
+Previously granted FX and extended-X grades will be honored under this policy.

-This policy is effective upon being enacted.
-Students may replace any previously earned grades by completing a Petition For Grade Replacement form for each grade they wish to replace.
+This policy is effective with the 2018-2019 school year (i.e., Fall 2018).
+Students may replace previously earned undergraduate grades by completing a Petition For Grade Replacement form for each grade they wish to replace.
+The number of credit hours and courses previously used for grade replacement will be applied to limits under this policy.

 Grades and courses for which this option is available